mfirmin/coach.js/README.md

 var world = new Coach.World({FPS: 30, dt: 0.0001}, '#simbicon');
 ```
 Where the first argument is a javascript Object with entries
-Make sure to call this only after the page is loaded (eg, wrap it in a $(document).ready handler)

 - FPS(float): frames per second to render the simulation at (default: 30)
 - dt(float):  stepsize to run the simulation at (default: 0.0001)